Corporate Profile

 Advocates' Quarterly, Volume 27(1), April, 2003;

-Social Survey data on personal risk from criminal victimization - see C.L.
+Social Survey data (1993, 1999 and 2004) on personal risk from criminal victimization - see C.L.
 Brown, Damages: Estimating

-Pecuniary Loss (Aurora, Ontario: Canada Law Book), 2005, chapter 11.
+Pecuniary Loss (Toronto, Ontario: Canada Law Book, a Thomson Reuters business), 2022, chapter 11.

 - participation in the Alberta Law Reform